Skip to main content

 1. Sharp Money (Informed Action)

-Professional bettors and syndicates place large, well-timed bets that move lines at sharp sportsbooks.
-This is the most meaningful type of line movement because it reflects informed opinion on fair value:
+Professional bettors and syndicates can move lines at market-making sportsbooks when they hit openers or stale numbers.
+This type of movement is often meaningful because it can reflect informed opinion on fair value:

 Sharp Money Movement